 24. It’s Tough to be a Bug!

-It’s Tough to be a Bug is a 3D show located underneath the Tree of Life and featuring characters from the Disney-Pixar “A Bug’s Life” franchise.
-Spiders, ants, stinkbugs, dung beetles and dozens of other insects take stage and help show humans what it’s like from their perspective.
+It’s Tough to Be a Bug is a 3D show located underneath the Tree of Life and features characters from the Disney-Pixar “A Bug’s Life” franchise.
+Spiders, ants, stinkbugs, dung beetles, and dozens of other insects take the stage and help show humans what it’s like from their perspective.

 The show is full of funny moments and a few surprising gags that will have you on the edge of your seat.
 Kids will love this show and it’s a way to introduce Disney characters without making it feel forced or out of place.

 We love watching the animal carvings on the tree outside and the theater itself is in a really cool location.
 Definitely a must-do for all age groups.